elifesciences/elife-xpub/docs/incidents/2019-02-23-failed-export.md

 10:32: Peter confirms that he's received the email and starts looking into the issue

-10:34: Hannah suggests we switch back to using EJP for 100% of users to mitigate the issue
+10:34: Hannah suggests we switch back to using eJP for 100% of users to mitigate the issue

 Peter didn't have permissions to implement the suggested solution

-10:40: Peter suggests we bypass the filter and hardcode to use EJP
+10:40: Peter suggests we bypass the filter and hardcode to use eJP

 10:47: Peter raises the above PR within the builder repository